linode/apl-docs/docs/for-devs/get-started/lab-4.md

 ![kubecfg](../../img/drone-activate-repo.png)

-Now we’ll need to add the credentials of the robot account as secrets toDrone:
+Now we’ll need to add the Harbor push credentials (you can download the credentials in the Otomi Console) as secrets to Drone:

 - Click on your repository.
 - Under Settings, Click on secrets
 - Add the following 2 secrets:

 ```
-REGISTRY_USERNAME = <harbor-robot-account-name.
+REGISTRY_USERNAME = <harbor-account-name.
-REGISTRY_PASSWORD = <the-token-of-the-robot-account>
+REGISTRY_PASSWORD = <the-token-of-the-account-name>
 ```

 Now you'll need to add a Drone pipeline definition to our repo.